Healthcare rationing in the United States: By government

 Former Republican Secretary of Commerce Peter George Peterson indicated that some form of rationing is inevitable and desirable considering the state of US finances and the trillions of dollars of unfunded Medicare liabilities.
 He estimated that 25 to 33% of healthcare services are provided to those in the last months or year of life and advocated restrictions if quality of life cannot be improved.
 He also recommended for a budget to be established for government healthcare expenses by establishing spending caps and pay-as-you-go rules that require tax increases for any incremental spending.
 He has indicated that a combination of tax increases and spending cuts will be required.
 He advocated addressing those issues under the aegis of a fiscal reform commission.

 Arizona modified its Medicaid coverage rules because of a budget problem that included denying care for expensive treatments such as organ transplants to Medicaid recipients, including those who had previously been promised funding.
 MSNBC's Keith Olbermann and others have dubbed Governor Jan Brewer and the state legislatures as a real life death panel because many of those poor people who are now being denied funding will die or have health because of the political decision.

+At the state level

+The Oregon Health Plan was a state-level Medicaid program that had gained international attention in the health care community for, as published in the Canadian Medical Association Journal, it being having been perceived to be "first public insurance program to ration medical care explicitly".
+However, the plan was more a managed care plan like those found in a U.S. health management organization (HMO) where medical fees are coordinated on a prepaid basis.